llpeterson/congestion/tcpcc.md

 grow.

-[Figure 4](#trace1) traces how TCP's `CongestionWindow` increases and decr- eases over time and serves to illustrate the interplay of slow start and additive increase/multiplicative decrease.
+[Figure 4](#trace1) traces how TCP's `CongestionWindow` increases and decreases over time and serves to illustrate the interplay of slow start and additive increase/multiplicative decrease.
 This trace was taken from an actual TCP connection and shows the current value of `CongestionWindow`—the colored line—over time.